DUEF Intensive courses in Pau

 How the placement test works ?

-The placement test takes place in 2 stages:
+The placement test takes place in 2 steps:

 - students receive a link to take an online test before arriving.